EricZinda/Perplexity/backlog.md

 - Need to update the ubuntu and M1 grammar to 2024

-- we'd both like waters to drink please.
+- we'd both like waters to drink please. --> ignore "both"

-    - ignore "both"
+- USER: perfect. --> I don't know the words: perfect
+- implement: let's start again

 - Implement all alternatives of "no"
     - implement: that's all for now